cooljoseph1/prior-testing/writeup1.md

-# How good are your priors?
+# Experiment: Test your priors on Bernoulli processes.

 I have run 1,000,000 experiments.
 Each experiment consists of 5 trials with binary outcomes, either $L$ (for left) or $R$ (for right).